ChristianCornelis/Forum-Messaging-System/a3/readme.txt

 	-To have multiple radio buttons inside a list of radio buttons, simply list multiple values inside the tag.
 This will produce  a multiple radio buttons inside the same form
 	-Example: .r(action="addAuthor.php",name="isRemovable",value="Add",value="Remove") would produce 2 radio buttons, 'Add', and 'Remove'
 	-The first value listed will be selected by default.
+	-Will not output any buttons, the .b flag would have to be used.